opticfluorine/sovereign/docs/projects.md

 `ClientCore` is the main class library for the client-specific code.

-### D3D11Renderer
+### VeldridRenderer

-`D3D11Renderer` is an implementation of the rendering interfaces defined in ClientCore that uses Direct3D 11.
+`VeldridRenderer` is an implementation of the rendering interfaces defined in ClientCore that uses the Veldrid backend for cross-platform rendering.

-### Shaders

-`Shaders` contains the HLSL shaders used by `D3D11Renderer`.
-Building this project produces the compiled shader bytecode and copies it to the `SovereignClient` project.

 ### SovereignClient